-1. Connect the tablet to the keyboard dock.
-2. From the Start screen, point to the upper-right or lower-right corner of the screen to reveal the charms.
-3. Click Settings.
-4. Click Change PC settings in the bottom-right corner of the screen, and then select General from the PC settings screen.
-5. Scroll the right-side choices down to display Remove everything and reinstall Windows.
-6. Under Remove everything and reinstall Windows, select Get started, and follow the on-screen instructions.
+1. From the Start screen, point to the upper-right or lower-right corner of the screen to reveal the charms.
+2. Click Settings.
+3. Click Change PC settings in the bottom-right corner of the screen, and then select General from the PC settings screen.
+4. Scroll the right-side choices down to display Remove everything and reinstall Windows.
+5. Under Remove everything and reinstall Windows, select Get started, and follow the on-screen instructions.